syncfusion/ej2-vue-docs/src/documenteditor/document-editor/clipboard.md

 ```

 By default, **enableLocalPaste** is false.
-When local paste is enabled for a document editor instance, you can paste contents programmatically if the internal clipboard has stored data during last copy operation.
+When local paste is enabled for a Document Editor instance, you can paste contents programmatically if the internal clipboard has stored data during last copy operation.
 Refer to the following sample code.

 ```javascript
  this.$refs.documenteditor.ej2Instances.editor.pasteLocal();